Peculiar Disk Substructures Associated with the Young Eruptive Star EX Lupi

 The model and restored images, which represent the spatial distributions of the thermal dust continuum, exhibit the following features in both Band 3 and 4 images.

-There are emission clumps that represent a ring (hereafter ``outer ring'') elongated in the northeast to southwest at a 0\farcs4 scale.
-Despite modest signal-to-noise for these clumps (3-5$\sigma$ levels), the location of the ring in the Band 3 and 4 images appears to approximately match, confirming the presence of the ring.
-Despite different angular resolutions and signal-to-noise, the locations of the clumps in the east-to-north directions appear consistent between the Band 3 and 4 images.
-In contrast, the Band 3 image shows a bright clump in the southwest, which is not seen in the Band 4 image.
-This discrepancy between two bands may be due to frequency variations in dust opacity, but observations with higher signal-to-noise is required to confirm or reject the presence of this clump.
+Emission clumps form a ring (hereafter ``outer ring'') elongated from the northeast to southwest on a 0\farcs4 scale.
+Despite the modest SNR for these clumps (3$\sigma$-5$\sigma$ levels), the location of the ring in the Band 3 and 4 images appears to approximately match, confirming its presence.
+Despite differences in angular resolution and SNR, the locations of the clumps along the east-to-north directions appear consistent between the Band 3 and 4 images.
+In contrast, the Band 3 image shows a bright clump in the southwest which is not seen in the Band 4 image.
+This discrepancy between the two bands may be due to frequency variations in dust opacity, but observations with higher SNR are required to confirm or reject the presence of this clump.
 The integrated fluxes of the ring, measured from regions with emission exceeding the $3\sigma$ threshold in the restored images, are $1.0\pm0.2$ mJy in Band 3 and $2.1\pm0.4$ mJy in Band 4.

-Near the stellar position, $r\sim$0\farcs02 from the star, we find a compact emission component that elongates in an east-west direction on a $\sim$0\farcs1 scale, surrounding the star like an arc (hereafter ``inner arc'').
-In the Band 4 image only, the inner arc emission is associated with a tail-like feature extending towards the southeast to $\sim$10 au from the star.
-Again, the absence of this tail in the Band 3 images may be due either to its low signal-to-noise ratio or to frequency variations in the dust opacity.
+Near the stellar position, $r\sim$0\farcs02 from the star, we find a compact emission component elongated in the east-west direction on a $\sim$0\farcs1 scale, surrounding the star like an arc (hereafter the ``inner arc'').
+In the Band 4 image only, the inner arc emission is associated with a tail-like feature extending toward the southeast to $\sim$10 au from the star.
+Again, the absence of this tail in the Band 3 image may be due either to its low SNR or to frequency variations in the dust opacity.

-The rest of the section is organized as follow.
+The rest of the section is organized as follows.
 In Section \ref{sec:outer_ring}, we analyze the geometrical and physical properties of the outer ring using the restored Band 4 image, which provides a clearer ring structure with higher spatial resolution than the Band 3 image.
 In Section \ref{sec:inner_disk}, we describe the detailed properties of the inner arc.